ArctosDB/documentation-wiki/_how_to/new-collection.markdown

 * Assist with publishing collection data to VertNet Integrated Publishing Toolkit (IPT).

 Once collection metadata are provided and reviewed _for all collections in the institution_, the Mentor should change the status to "approve_to_create_collections" and ensure that the database administrators have received the notification of new collections.
-Collections will not be created until an MOU has been signed by all parties.
+Collections will not be created until an MOU (see [https://bnhmwp.berkeley.edu/arctos/wp-content/uploads/sites/19/2018/06/Arctos_MOU_template_2018.doc](draft template)) has been signed by all parties.
 The Arctos Steering Committee Chair will sign the MOU on behalf of Arctos.